single-spa/single-spa.js.org/website/versioned_docs/version-5.x/module-types.md

 Single-spa has [different categories](/docs/microfrontends-concept#types-of-microfrontends) of microfrontends.
 It is up to you where and how you use each of them.
 However, the single-spa core team has [recommendations](/docs/recommended-setup/#applications-versus-parcels-versus-utility-modules).

 Here is how each single-spa module works conceptually.
-This information should help you understand our [recommendations](/docs/recommended-setup/#applications-versus-parcels-versus-utility-modules) on which to use where.
+This information should help you understand our [recommendations](/docs/recommended-setup/#applications-versus-parcels-versus-utility-modules).

 | application                       | parcel                               | utility                              |
 | --------------------------------- | ------------------------------------ | ------------------------------------ |